nguyentp/mlexplain/README.md

 3. Measure on train data or Test data is still a personal decision.
 It is unclear which one to use.
 Personally, I always apply it on test data.
 Because I want to measure feature importance on un-seen data.

-**Tips to use**
+**Tips to use**:

 - If model is bad, very important feature still gets low important score.
 Be sure to check model predictive power first.
 - If 2 features A and B are stronglly correlated, even we permute feature A, model still makes a good predictions based on feature B. This results low important score for feature A. Though both of them are actually important.
-Be sure to handle Multi-Collinear first.
+This also lead us to a weird scenario like: remove feature B from data, model still works great thanks to feature A. Be sure to handle Multi-Collinear first.

 Despite of cons, Permutation Feature Importance is a great choice to measure Feature Importance.
 Because implementation is easy and it is easy to understand.
 Combine with a careful feature selection, we can make it more reliable in practice.

-# Partial Dependence Plot (PDP)
+### Partial Dependence Plot (PDP)

 Feature Importance can show which feature has strongest effect on prediction.
 But we are interested more details like: how is the relationship between feature and prediction?
 Is it linear, or non-linear?
 Does lower value of feature and higher value of feature affect prediction in similar way? etc. And Partial Dependence Plot can help us about this.